dancespiele/yew-parcel-template/README.md

 * `npm start` -- Serve the project locally for development at `http://localhost:1234` by default.

-* `npm build` -- Serve the project in production mode
+* `npm build` -- Serve the project in production mode (gzip compression and high level wasm optimization)

 ## Using This Template